 But to conclude from this that it is impossible for a believer to show himself worthy of his calling is not scriptural.
 Several times Paul exhorted and warned us to behave in a manner worthy of our vocation as saints.
 To not do so is to incur the displeasure of the Lord who has called us to righteousness, holiness, and obedience.

-I therefore, the prisoner of the Lord, beseech you that ye walk worthy of the vocation wherewith ye are called, (Ephesians 4:1)
+I, therefore, the prisoner of the Lord, beseech you to walk worthy of the calling with which you were called, (Ephesians 4:1)

 The events surrounding Lot’s deliverance from Sodom reveal the love of God for the righteous Abraham and the lengths that God went to on behalf of His friend and servant.
 God never changes and His way with His children never changes.
 Under the new covenant we have received more grace through which we are enabled to please God, to show ourselves deserving of His protection and blessing.